 Standards are set out in the home care package guidelines, available on the Department of Health website.

-•a basic fee of up to 17.5% of the single basic Age Pension;
+•a basic fee of up to 17.5 per cent of the single basic Age Pension;

 •an income-tested care fee if the recipient’s income is over a certain amount.